getditto/DittoSwiftTools/README.md

  <img src="/Img/collections.png" alt="Collections Image" width="300">

  <img src="/Img/document.png" alt="Document Image" width="300">

+**Standalone App**
+If you are using the Data Browser as a standalone app then there is a button `Start Subscriptions` you must press it in order to start syncing data.
+If you are embedding the Data Browser into another application then you do not need to press `Start Subscriptions` as you should already have your subscriptions running.

 First, make sure the "DittoDataBrowser" was added to your Target.
 Then, use `import DittoDataBrowser` to import the Data Browser.

 **SwiftUI**